International and Global Politics (Revision 5)

 - Unit 6: Governance in a Globalized Era

-To receive credit for POLI 330, for the POLI 330 you must complete all assignments, and you must receive a mark of at least “D” (50 percent)on both the exam and overall course.
-Should you obtain a grade of less than 50 per cent you may write a supplemental final exam.
-A passing grade of 50 per cent is also required for the supplemental exam.
+To receive credit for POLI 330, you must complete all assignments, and you must receive a mark of at least “C” (60 percent) on the exam and 50% overall required for the course.
+Should you obtain a grade of less than 50 per cent overall you may write a supplemental final exam.
+A passing grade of 60 per cent is also required for the supplemental exam.
 Only one supplemental exam is permitted.

 The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators that can accommodate online exams, visit the Exam Invigilation Network.